playgen/SUGAR-SocialGamification/doc/concepts/criteria.md

 - <xref:PlayGen.SUGAR.Common.CriteriaScope> - The range of data collected for this <xref:actor>.
     - The "Actor" scope only looks at data stored against the actor directly.
+    - "RelatedUsers" will collect data from users that have a relationship with the provided actor.
+    - "RelatedGroups" will collect data from groups that have a relationship with the provided actor.
-    - "RelatedActors" will collect data that have a relationship with the provided actor.
+    - "RelatedGroupUsers" will collect data from users who are members of groups that have a relationship with the provided actor.
-    - Example - "RelatedActor" could be used with a group to collect data for all members of that group.
+    - Example - "RelatedUsers" could be used with a group to collect data for all members of that group.

 - Value - The target value which will be checked evaluated against.
 Must always be passed as a string.